baibhavkumar431/example-Repo2023/READ.md

-# Example Repoistory
+# Example Repository
-This is a sample file to test closned repo
+This is a sample file to test cloned repo